top of page

 BSc Sports Therapy

-Member of SSP (Society of Sports Therapy) Advanced diploma in Personal training (Level 3)
+Member of SST (Society of Sports Therapy) Advanced diploma in Personal training (Level 3)

 Adapting Exercise for Physically active Older People (L3)